JD.com Inc. (JD) Shares Down Despite Recent Market Volatility

-JD.com Inc. (NASDAQ: JD) has experienced a decline in its stock price by -1.60 compared to its previous closing price of 37.45.
-However, the company has seen a fall of -9.59% in its stock price over the last five trading days.
+The stock of JD.com Inc. (NASDAQ: JD) has decreased by -1.67 when compared to last closing price of 37.73.Despite this, the company has seen a gain of 0.41% in its stock price over the last five trading days.
 Barron’s reported on 03/31/23 that JD.com Follows Alibaba’s Lead With Plans to Spin Off Units

 Is It Worth Investing in JD.com Inc. (NASDAQ: JD) Right Now?

-JD.com Inc. (NASDAQ: JD) has a higher price-to-earnings ratio of 38.99x compared to its average ratio, and the 36-month beta value for JD is at 0.44.
-Analysts have varying views on the stock, with 36 analysts rating it as a “buy,” 7 rating it as “overweight,” 6 as “hold,” and 1 as “sell.”
+JD.com Inc. (NASDAQ: JD) has a higher price-to-earnings ratio of 39.26x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.44.
+Analysts have mixed views on the stock, with 36 analysts rating it as a “buy,” 7 as “overweight,” 7 as “hold,” and 1 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023